tjira/acorn/README.md

 ## Features

 Below are all the important features of Acorn divided into categories.
+If you are looking for the educational scripts, you can find them in the education folder.

 ### Quantum Mechanical Methods